What Is an Effective Change Catalyst?

 The Four Big C’s of Change Catalysts

-Once you identify people with the above ten attributes, your next step is to ensure your change champions have conviction, courage, clarity and consistency:
+Once you identify people with the above ten attributes, your next step is to ensure your change champions have conviction, courage, clarity, and consistency:

 The Bottom Line

 Change champions are committed change leaders who understand what is at stake and what it takes for their companies to help shift people in a new and necessary direction.
-Be sure you pick the right catalysts to help create the conditions for successful change.
+Be sure you pick the right catalysts to help create the conditions for lasting change.

 To learn more about how to succeed at organizational change, download 5 Science-Backed Lenses of Change that Leaders Must Pay Attention To